BLAKE3-team/BLAKE3/b3sum/README.md

 If you want to install directly from this directory, you can run `cargo install --path .`.
 Or you can just build with `cargo build --release`, which puts the binary at `./target/release/b3sum`.

-By default, `b3sum` enables the assembly implementations, AVX-512 support, and multi-threading features of the underlying [`blake3`](https://crates.io/crates/blake3) crate.
-To avoid this (for example, if your C compiler does not support AVX-512), you can use Cargo's `--no-default-features` flag.